How to amend commits. Tip: don’t amend remote commits.

-If, mistakenly or in purpose, an amend was done to a remote commit, Git gives an error “remote is behind”, when pushing (or something along those lines).
-Then you can force push the local changes, note that all the changes done to the remote origin by another dev will be lost.
+If, mistakenly or in purpose, an amend was done after pushing to remote, Git gives an error "remote is behind", when pushing (or something along those lines).
+Then you need to force push the local changes, note that all the changes done to the remote origin by another dev will be lost.
 But if it’s your branch and you know who you work with, it’s most likely not a problem.

 $ git push -f origin master

-ps. the default editor can be changed, for instance to nano:
+ps. the default git commit message editor can be changed, for instance to nano:

 $ git config --global core.editor nano